Menu

 How we teach MFL

 At Gade Valley, pupils learn French in Key Stage 2, based on the National Curriculum Programme of Study for languages.
 All MFL lessons include the Gade Valley Principles of Teaching and Learning, which ensures that all pupils are challenged, learning time is maximised and clear learning goals are provided.
 French lessons take place weekly.
-We use the Twinkl scheme of work and resources to ensure that the four key language skills of listening, speaking, reading and writing are covered in an age-appropriate way across Key Stage 2.
+We use the Kapow scheme of work and resources to ensure that the key language skills of Language Comprehension (Listening and Reading) and Language Production (Speaking and writing) are covered in an age-appropriate way across Key Stage 2.
+Throughout each unit, the pupils are exposed to three knowledge strands which are phonics, vocabulary and grammar.
+These support the pupil to develop their language knowledge on the emphasis on building their wider vocabulary.

 Our French teaching is progressive.
 Each unit increases in the level of challenge and linguistic and grammatical complexity as the pupils move through the early language units in Years 3 and 4, through the intermediate units in Years 4 and 5 and into the most challenging units in Year 6.
 Language learning is fun and we use a variety of teaching methods, including games, role-play, songs and computer-based interactive games.